 - Suction the mouth and stomach.

 - I’ll deflate and reinflate the ETT’s pilot balloon to see if the stimulus elicits any reaction.
-If not, I’ll extubate, resuction the oropharynx, place an oral airway, and hold a mask with 100% O2 and end-tidal CO2 monitoring.
+If not, I’ll extubate, suction the oropharynx, place an oral airway, and hold a mask with 100% O2 and end-tidal CO2 monitoring.

 - Apnea may result from the propofol bolus or “breath holding.”
 I maintain airway patency with a jaw thrust maneuver and wait patiently.
 After ~30 seconds, I may assist with mask ventilation, but patients almost always regain their spontaneous breathing pattern before that.